kolaczyn/typing-test/README.md

 1. If user doesn't finish a word and all the typed characters are correct, app thinks that the word is error free.
 To fix that I should also look at the untyped characters and include them in the errors.
 1. Show currently visited subsite in the navbar.
 1. Autofocus the input after you click the restart button.
+1. The logo looks weird on mobile
+1. Change the color of input field if it's inactive